Spellbound (1945 film): Plot

-Dr. Constance Petersen is a psychoanalyst at a mental hospital in Vermont.
+Dr. Constance Petersen is a psychoanalyst at Green Manors, a mental hospital in Vermont, accused by an unsuccessful suitor colleague of being icy and unemotional.
 The hospital's director, Dr. Murchison, is forced into retirement shortly after returning from an absence due to nervous exhaustion.
 His replacement, Dr. Anthony Edwardes, turns out to be surprisingly young.
-Petersen is immediately smitten with him.
+Uncharacteristically, Petersen is immediately smitten with Edwardes, who returns her feelings.

-They fall in love.
-One day, while kissing him, Petersen notices that this Edwardes has a peculiar phobia about sets of parallel lines against a white background.
-She compares his signature with an autographed copy of one of his books, realizing that they do not match and he is an impostor.
-He confides to her that he has killed the real Edwardes and taken his place.
-Suffering from amnesia, he does not know who he really is.
+While kissing him, Petersen notices that Edwardes has a peculiar phobia about sets of parallel lines against a white background, displayed on several occasions.
+She compares his signature with an autographed copy of one of his books, realizing when they do not match that he is an impostor.
+He confides to her that he has killed the real Edwardes, who was treating him, and taken his place.
+Suffering from amnesia, he does not know who he really is, but they deduce that he is a doctor when he displays medical knowledge.
 Petersen believes he is an innocent man with a guilt complex.
 Overnight, he disappears.
-At the same time, it becomes public knowledge that the man is an impostor, and that the real Edwardes is missing and may have been killed.
+Edwardes' assistant arrives and discloses that the Edwardes who spoke to her on the phone is an impostor, and that the real Edwardes is ominously missing.

-Petersen tracks him down to a New York City hotel, where he is living under the pseudonym John Brown.
-Despite his insistence for her to leave, she convinces him that psychoanalysis can break through his amnesia and uncover his former memories.
-The two travel to Rochester, New York, and stay with Dr. Alexander Brulov, Petersen's former mentor.
+Petersen tracks the impostor to a New York City hotel, where he is living under the pseudonym "John Brown".
+Despite his insistence that she leave, she convinces him that psychoanalysis can recover his memories.
+The two travel to Rochester, New York, and stay with Dr. Alexander Brulov, Petersen's former mentor and friend.

-The two doctors analyze a dream that Brown had.
-He is playing cards in a mysterious club when a scantily-clad woman resembling Petersen starts kissing everybody there.
+The two psychoanalysts interpret a dream that "Brown" describes.
+He is playing cards in a mysterious club when a scantily clad woman resembling Petersen starts kissing everybody there.
 His card partner, an older man, is accused of cheating and threatened by the club's masked proprietor.
 The scene changes to the older man standing on the precipice of a sloped roof and falling off.
-The proprietor is found to be standing behind a chimney and dropping a wheel he held in his hands.
-Brown's dream concludes with him being chased down a hill by a great pair of wings.
+The proprietor is found to be standing behind a chimney and dropping a wheel he held in his hand.
+"Brown's" dream concludes with him chased down a hill by a great pair of wings.